willstauffernorris/willstauffernorris/README.md

 # Hi, I'm Will :sunglasses:

-I'm a data scientist :chart_with_upwards_trend: and a Lambda School student :student:.
+I'm a data scientist :chart_with_upwards_trend: interested in the intersection of exponential technology trends and environmental benefit :evergreen_tree:.

+I'm all about combining the power of cutting edge machine learning with narrative storytelling to inform decision-making.

 ## About me